vhte/vlisputils/README.md

 - **File Operations**: Wide view across file operations in LISP.
 RWD, filters and text searching;
 - **Reactors**: How to catch callback events from AutoCAD;
 - **External Processing of Heavy Data**: Enable AutoCAD to run an external program by transfering huge amounts of data.
 When result is calculated, finish routine with output data;
-- **Security and digitally signed files**: Creates self-signed certificates and sign lsp, vlx, fas and other files to comprove integrity and identity;